plone/documentation/docs/contributing/documentation/admins.md

 1. In the {guilabel}`Add project` screen, you can configure basic project settings, including its {guilabel}`Name`, {guilabel}`Repository URL`, {guilabel}`Default branch`, and {guilabel}`Language`.
     The defaults are usually accurate.
 1. Click {guilabel}`Next`.
-1. A sample `.readthedocs.yaml` file is suggested, if you have not already added one.
-1. Click {guilabel}`Finish`.
-    Read the Docs will redirect you to the project details, and start building the docs.
+    Read the Docs will redirect you to the project details, and start building the docs, but you don't need to wait.
+1. Click the {guilabel}`Settings` button.
+1. Scroll to the end of the page and check the box for {guilabel}`Build pull requests for this project`.
+1. Click {guilabel}`Save` to save the new setting.

 ### Search engine indexing